 The module is divided into several parts, and although they were designed to be followed sequentially, they can also be taken iteratively.
 Please note that a certificate of completion is only issued to learners who complete all module parts.
-If proof of completion for a specific part of the module is required, the trainee should provide a snapshot of the screen because the module indicates progress after each part is completed.

 5.3 In-Depth Explanation Lesson by Lesson